 MYTH 31: SLEEPING LESS KEEPS YOU THIN

-MYTH 32: SLEEP DEPRIVED CHILDREN WILL BE DROWSY AT SCHOOL
+MYTH 32: SLEEP DEPRIVED CHILDREN ARE ALWAYS DROWSY AT SCHOOL

 When it comes to sleep deprivation, adults and children behave in very different ways.
 Unlike adults, who tend to become drowsy and less active when sleep deprived, many children may have the opposite reaction.
 According to Dr. Jennifer Kanaan of the University of Conneticut Health Center, children who are sleep deprived tend to overcompensate for their tiredness and exhibit signs of hyper-activity, inattentiveness and impulsive behaviour.
 Often these types of behaviours are misdiagnosed as attention deficit hyper-activity disorder (ADHD).
 A study published in the American Journal of Family Therapy in 2011 concluded that,